Not meeting mutual obligation requirements in the Community Development Program

 You must meet all your mutual obligation requirements.
 If you don’t, you may have your payment suspended.
 You may also get a failure and a financial penalty.
 You could lose some or all of your payment.

 - going to appointments with your Community Development Program provider

 - doing activities such as Work for the Dole

-- agreeing to or changing your Job Plan if asked
+- agreeing to or changing your Job Plan when asked

 - showing you’re actively looking for work if that’s part of your Job Plan

 - going to job interviews

 - having valid a reason for leaving a job.

 We’ll always speak with you before giving you a penalty.

 Remember your appointment time and make sure you take part in your agreed activity.

 A comprehensive compliance assessment is how we find out why you’re not meeting your requirements.

 We or your provider will refer you for this assessment if you continue to miss activities and appointments.
-We may also refer you if we’re concerned about your ability to meet your requirements.
+We may also refer you for an assessment if we’re concerned about your ability to meet your requirements.

 Read more about comprehensive compliance assessments.

 If after a comprehensive compliance assessment we find you’ve been persistently non-compliant, you may get a serious failure.

 You may also get a serious failure if you don’t either:

 - accept a suitable job offer